CudaText-addons/cuda_uncrustify_format/readme/readme.txt

   Copy exe-file to some folder in PATH, or to the folder "tools" under CudaText folder.
 - Linux/macOS: install using OS package manager, e.g. package "uncrustify" on Ubuntu.

-program settings:
+config file uncrustify.cfg is searched in folders:
-- tried file uncrustify.cfg from the folder of current editor file
+- folder of current editor file
+- CudaText/settings folder
-- if not found, tried file uncrustify.cfg from OS home folder.
+- OS home folder

 author: Alexey (CudaText)
 license: MIT